- Research Tools

 Dividend.com can seem overwhelming to new users due to the vast amount of information.
 It’s a good idea to browse the homepage for the general lay of the land using the tabs starting to Best Dividend Stocks and work across and down to get a sampling of the free content and an indication of what a paid membership entails.
 The site limits data for free users, but there’s enough to kick the tires and decide if the information is useful enough to warrant a subscription.
 News is updated on the homepage and can be tracked throughout the day.
-I really like how they don’t bombard you will annoying pop-up ads and intrusive video banners.
+I really like how they don’t bombard you with annoying pop-up ads and intrusive video banners.

-The site is segmented into various sections ranging from News to information on best dividend stocks, ex-dividend dates, strategies, tools, articles and premium content.
+The site is segmented into various sections ranging from news to information on best dividend stocks, ex-dividend dates, strategies, tools, articles, and premium content.

 This is one of my favorite sections for ideas and learning new tricks of the trade.
-Not only do they explain each type of strategy but also provides stocks to select from to implement the strategy.
+Not only do they explain each type of strategy, but it also provides stocks to select from to implement the strategy.
 From passive Monthly Income strategies to defensive Inflation Protection and Tax Optimization strategies to active and aggressive Trading Strategies, this section is deeply layered with useful content.

 Dividend Capture Strategy

 This a popular trading strategy where you buy a stock within 10-days of its ex-dividend date to be a “shareholder on record” and then sell the position on or after the ex-dividend date.
 The investor will receive the dividend payout if they are registered as a holder up to the ex-dividend date.
 The goal is to capture as much of the dividend minus gap down.
-Dividend.com provides a curated list of Best Dividend Capture Stocks which include useful information like Average Days for Stock Price Recovery as well a handy Ex-Dividend Calendar.
+Dividend.com provides a curated list of Best Dividend Capture Stocks, which include useful information like Average Days for Stock Price Recovery as well as a handy Ex-Dividend Calendar.

 This is a great tool for using a dividend capture strategy.
-With a universe of dividend paying stocks, there are literally ex-dividend dates every day.
-This allows you to compare and analyze which one’s may be worth trying to capture.
+With a universe of dividend-paying stocks, there are literally ex-dividend dates every day.
+This allows you to compare and analyze which ones may be worth trying to capture.
 However, it’s important to understand the mechanics of this strategy as it can also backfire depending on market sentiment and gaps.
 Passive long-term holders aren’t really phased by this.

 Risks of Dividend Investing

 It’s important to know that dividend investing is not all upside.
 The reason a stock has a high-yield is due to increased risk and likely share price depreciation.
-High-yield is great when you are just entering the stock position, but really stinks when you have been in the position when the yield was moderate and suddenly went high-yield due to big price drop.
+High-yield is great when you are just entering the stock position but really stinks when you have been in the position when the yield was moderate and suddenly went high-yield due to big price drop.
 Stock price implosions also bear the risk of dividend cuts or reductions.

-Regarding dividend capture strategy, you are betting that the stock will buffer the scheduled gap-down on the ex-dividend date and rally back up.
+Regarding the dividend capture strategy, you are betting that the stock will buffer the scheduled gap-down on the ex-dividend date and rally back up.
 However, if “everyone” were to dump their shares on the ex-dividend date, that would theoretically sink the stock price even harder.
 Bears may also enter the fray looking to panic out short-term players.
 These are the dangers of a “crowded” trade or strategy.